esfand/printit/nginx-alias.md

 index index.$geo.html index.0.html /index.html;
 ```

-It should be noted that using an index file causes an internal redirect, and
+It should be noted that using an index file causes an **internal redirect**, and
 the request can be processed in a different location.
 For example, with the following configuration: